 Training generations of mental health professionals

-We are now accepting applications for Summer 2021 internships!
+We are now accepting applications for Fall 2023 internships!
 Information on how to apply below.

 DWC Clinical Internship Program

-If you’re an MSW, MFT, or clinical psychology graduate student who’s passionate about working with women experiencing homelessness and formerly homeless women, we invite you to apply to DWC’s Clinical Internship Program!
+If you’re an MSW graduate student who’s passionate about working with women experiencing homelessness and formerly homeless women, we invite you to apply to DWC’s Clinical Internship Program!

 The program offers training in various modalities with an emphasis on Trauma-Informed Care (TIC).
 The population you’ll serve faces challenges related to homelessness, mental health, substance use, and trauma (historical and on-going).
 Interns will utilize assessment tools to identify areas for growth and healing, and will provide clinical/health case management, psychosocial assessments, individual therapy and psycho-educational groups.
 Through a TIC approach, interns will work to help improve clients’ overall well-being and life stability.
 Interns will play an integral role in service provision and will be assigned clients who are enrolled in one or more of DWC’s departments: our Health & Wellness Program’s Trauma Recovery Center, our Permanent Supportive Housing Program, or our Community-Based Housing Program.